 You can find the assignments for each week in the course schedule below.

 These assignments are meant to be formative, allowing you to process the material in the lectures and readings.
-They will also be the basis for the conversation during the optional synchronous sessions, so come to each session prepared to share!
+They will also be the basis for the conversation during the synchronous session, so come to each session prepared to share!